 What animals eat mice?

-To answer the age-old question – yes, cats do indeed eat mice.
+As is well-known, cats do indeed eat mice.
 Whether a domesticated house cat or a fearsome wild leopard, most feline species are known to prey on mice.
 Small cat species, such as bobcats, rely somewhat more heavily on mice and other small rodents than larger species like leopards.

 Canines are also known to prey on mice, though the relationship isn’t as familiar to us as that between cats and mice.
 Like with felines, smaller canine species such as foxes and jackals, tend to rely more heavily on mice for their diet than do larger species.

-In addition, mustelids such as weasels, minks, and martens rely heavily on small rodents like mice for their diet.
+In addition, mustelids such as weasels, mink, and martens rely heavily on small rodents like mice for their diet.
 And occasionally rats and even other mice will eat their own kind if food is scarce or they are viewed as a threat.

 Popular myths about mice predators